 Additional NMU Awards

 Veterans or those currently serving in the Armed Forces and their covered individuals: Non-Michigan residents qualify for Michigan resident tuition rates with documentation of status.

 NMU Military Awards: NMU ROTC Room/Board Scholarship, Michigan Army and Air National Guard Grant.

 Freshman Fellowship: Applications are available for NMU's Freshman Fellowship Program, up to $1,000 awards.
 The awards are based on 3-4 hours per week work with a faculty mentor earned throughout the year in a wide variety of academic fields, including biology, business, chemistry, criminal justice, english, economics, education, history, geography, nursing and psychology.
-Minimum of 3.5 or higher high school gpa, and a score of 24 or higher on the ACT (or combined score of 1160 or higher on the SAT).
+Minimum of 3.7 or higher high school GPA or a minimum 3.5-3.69 high school GPA and a score of 24 or higher on the ACT (or combined score of 1160 or higher on the SAT).

 NMU Board of Trustee Grant: Need based institutional grant available to students who have not yet earned a bachelor degree.
 Amount varies based on annual FAFSA results.
 Eligible students will automatically be awarded at the time of the initial financial aid award notice.
 Both financial need and academic performance are considerations for eligibility.
 Award amount is subject to reduction/cancellation based on subsequent receipt of other resources/scholarships.
 Requires at least half-time enrollment, but will be pro-rated when enrolled less than full-time.
 Not available to Global Campus or international students.
 Eligibility for this grant expires after a student has attempted 150 or more credit hours of undergraduate work.

 Talent Recognition Awards: Scholarships are available in art and design, music and theater.
 Please contact those departments directly to arrange auditions or submit portfolios and to obtain more detailed information.